Enhancing Email Spoofing Detection: Techniques for Robust Email Security

 - Enhanced Catch Rates: By looking beyond IP addresses, SDR can catch spoofed emails that bypass traditional spam filters.
 This is especially useful for detecting attacks from newly registered or compromised domains.

 With these advanced techniques, you can significantly improve your email security posture.
-Next, we'll dive into the importance of email security gateways.
+Next, we'll examine the importance of security gateways.

 Enhancing Testing and Verification Processes